-Learning to write a project scope statement will help you more effectively manage your projects and alleviate scope creep.
+Learning to write an effective project scope statement is a critical step toward improving project efficiency and success.
 In this article, we’ll take a closer look at how to craft and implement a project scope.
-Specifically, we’ll cover:

 - What is a project scope statement?